Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 # Assembly Instructions

 Do you have all the parts listed in the [Bill of Materials](../bill_of_materials) ready?
 Then let's get started!
+This guide works for both the HelMoRo ROS 1 variant equipped with a NVIDIA Jetson Nano or the ROS 2 variant equipped with a Raspberry Pi 5.

 ## Task 0: Get Ready